-5 Best Sounding Parlour Guitars in 2022 (Perfect for Your Travels!)
+5 Best Sounding Parlour Guitars You Need in Your Life (Perfect for Your Travels!)

 Parlour guitars, small travel guitars, short-scale guitars: we've found you 5 of the best ones for sale right now

 What is a parlour guitar?

 Parlour guitars (also spelt parlor) - aka mini or travel guitars - are a small-bodied, short scale length type of acoustic guitar popularised in the late 1800s to early 1900s.
 Perfect travel guitars because of their small size; some parlour guitars produce a surprisingly warm punchy sound thanks to the internal bracing.

 Other names for parlour guitars

 - ¾ length scale guitar